Skip to main content

 Alternative titles for this job include Horse racing trainer, equine trainer

-Racehorse trainers run stables, manage staff, look after horses' training and welfare, and prepare them for races.
+Racehorse trainers run stables, look after the horses' training and welfare, and prepare them for races.

 Average salary (a year)